kowshikthopalli/my_paper_notes/Domain Adaptation/Paper-notes.md

 i.e their cost function is the weighted sum of both the squared euclidean between the distributions along with the labels - refer to eqn 3.

 The use feature outputs(last but one layer) of CNNs as the distribution and try to do OT.
-Since these are of large size- do stochastic i.e., in minibatches
+Since these are of large size- do stochastic i.e., in minibatches.

-Two things to be optimized
+There are Two groups to be optimized
 - the optimal coupling \gamma
 - the CNN's embedding function g:x-> z and f: z-> labels. their proposal is to fix one optimize other and repeat this till convergence between all minibatches.